dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Ordinal evaluation grid for criteria in the benchmarking framework", ) <scoring_grid_llm>

-These criteria are based on the most frequent types of errors, encountered during the weekly assessment of the solution.
+These criteria are based on the most frequent types of errors, encountered during the continuous assessment of the solution.

 These instructions are summarized and included in the #ref(<benchmark_system_prompt>).
-The accumulated context is included, helping the model to evaluate the accuracy of the generated response.
+The conversational context is also included, helping the model to evaluate the accuracy of the generated response against the retrieved data points and guidelines.

 Finally, the individual benchmark scores are aggregated into a single score by calculating the arithmetic mean and then rescaled linearly to the [0,1] interval.
+This yields an easily interpretable overall performance metric, better known as G-eval.

 === Expert Assessment Framework

-The former human insight is naturally shaped by the domain knowledge and nuanced judgment of the expert, leading to a more informed assessment.
+Human insight is naturally shaped by the domain knowledge and nuanced judgment of the expert, leading to a more informed assessment.

 While the automated evaluation is constrained to a rigid scoring grid, the expert evaluation is richer as observations extend beyond these predefined criteria and reflects interpreted, context-specific priorities.
 As such, it is not feasible to enforce strict scoring rules to the expert.